Caveday

 A man giving a presentation to a diverse group of people seated around a conference table in a well-lit room with a large screen displaying a slide titled 'Two Types: Block Off Time' and other points.

-I also developed Caveday’s first workshop to teach people about the benefits of deep work and flow.
+I also developed Caveday’s marketing workshop and traveled the country teaching people the benefits of deep work, flow, and Caveday.

 A collection of company and platform logos on a black background, including Facebook, Spotify, The New York Times, Pinterest, Gensler, WeWork, TED, and others.